stackbit-projects/cool-tulip-9c975/content/pages/blog/start.md

 Here's how ZipShip works:

-1. Setup your pickup.
+1. Take photo of your item (unless you know the exact dimensions)

-2. Answer your door.
+2. Submit pickup request.

-3. Track your package.
+3. Answer your doorbell.

 We bring all shipping supplies and drop off your package at the carrier access point.